 Are you looking for the ultimate 4 days in Paris itinerary?

-4 days in Paris is the perfect amount of time to explore the City of Light.
-There are so many fabulous things to do in Paris.
+This is the perfect amount of time to explore the City of Light.
+There are so many fabulous and unusual things to do in Paris, and I keep coming back for more!

-I was in Paris celebrating my daughter’s birthday and best of Paris was certainly crammed into my short time there.
+When I was in Paris celebrating my daughter’s birthday, I crammed many must-see attractions into my short time there.

 Planning your trip to Paris France last minute?